lyxar/ESP8266/README.md

   </tr>
 </table>

 This method takes 2 arguments, first an two dimensonal array pointer.
 Second a int defining which byte to be converted.
-The method return the decimal value of the selected byte.
+The method returns the decimal value of the selected byte.

+This figure show the process between the MCU and the DHT11.
 <img src="https://i.imgur.com/VBbpFrD.png"/>